Home

 • The Village House - a restored 1882 Federal style home.

-Set in historic Sandwich Village, the Inne's accomodations have all the modern amenities you expect, and many more charming "extras" than you can imagine.
+The Inne has all the modern amenities you expect, and many more charming "extras" than you can imagine.

-Picture rooms with vaulted ceilings and skylights, church-pew and four-poster beds, cozy in-room fireplaces, and waking in the morning to a rainbow of sunlight streaming through a stained glass window.
+Nicely sized rooms with vaulted ceilings and skylights, church-pew and four-poster beds, cozy in-room fireplaces, and waking in the morning to a rainbow of sunlight streaming through a stained glass window.
 Pretty special, I'd say!

 To top it all off, the two on-site restaurants serve delicious fare in very creative yet comfortable settings.